Anna Karenina Part 1, Chapter 9 Summary

 - But this comment is a little too much for Kitty.
 She signals "back off" by wrinkling her forehead.

-- Levin asks if she's OK.
+- Levin asks if she's okay.
 Kitty says she's fine and asks if Levin has seen Mademoiselle Linon yet.

 - Levin says no, and Kitty tells him to go over and say hello.